Ashby (film): Release

 The film had its world premiere at the Tribeca Film Festival on April 19, 2015.
-In May 2015, it was announced Paramount Pictures had acquired international distribution rights involving United States, Canada, United Kingdom, Australia, Germany, New Zealand and Switzerland.
+In May 2015, it was announced Paramount Home Media Distribution had acquired distribution rights for North America, United Kingdom, Germany, Latin America, Australia, New Zealand, Benelux, and Switzerland as well as pan Asia pay TV and worldwide airlines.
 That same day, it was announced the film would receive an on-demand and theatrical release in fall of 2015.
-Paramount teamed up with The Film Arcade for U.S theatrical distribution.
+Paramount teamed up with The Film Arcade for US theatrical distribution.
 The film was released in a limited release and through video on demand on September 25, 2015.

 Critical response

 Ashby received mixed reviews from film critics.
 On Rotten Tomatoes it has an approval rating of 52%, based on 21 reviews, with an average rating of 5.51/10.
-On Metacritic, the film holds a rating of 46 out of 100, based on 8 critics, indicating "mixed or average reviews".
+On Metacritic, the film holds a rating of 46 out of 100, based on 8 critics, indicating "mixed or average" reviews.

-Dennis Harvey of Variety gave the film a mixed review, writing: "Starring Mickey Rourke as a retired CIA assassin turned improbable mentor to Nat Wolff's next-door-neighbor misfit, 'Ashby' is a genre jumble that makes half-baked use of high-school sports, crime comedy, teen romance and other formulae to mildly diverting ends that are never quite convincing or funny enough.
+Dennis Harvey of Variety gave the film a mixed review, writing: "Starring Mickey Rourke as a retired CIA assassin turned improbable mentor to Nat Wolff's next-door-neighbor misfit, Ashby is a genre jumble that makes half-baked use of high-school sports, crime comedy, teen romance and other formulae to mildly diverting ends that are never quite convincing or funny enough.
 Paramount launched a limited theatrical rollout on Sept.
 25, simultaneous with on-demand availability, but Aussie tube scribe Tony McNamara's U.S. feature will definitely fare best as a viable if innocuous cable/rental time-filler."

-Kate Erbland of The Playlist for Indiewire.com also gave the film a mixed review, writing : "It's inevitable that 'Ashby' will squish together its two most important plots — Ashby's mysterious quest and Ed's attempts to be a football star — but McNamara attempts to keep the movie ticking right along, and for all its half-cocked plotlines, 'Ashby' is able to maintain a consistently humorous and light tone.
+Kate Erbland of The Playlist for IndieWire also gave the film a mixed review, writing: "It's inevitable that Ashby will squish together its two most important plots — Ashby's mysterious quest and Ed's attempts to be a football star — but McNamara attempts to keep the movie ticking right along, and for all its half-cocked plotlines, Ashby is able to maintain a consistently humorous and light tone.
 Ed and Ashby's worldview is more than a bit skewed, but so is the film's, and it works well enough to keep the film entertaining and bouncy."